 Regional and remote communities can nominate any worthwhile project for a state award.
-Entrants can register for just one, or all seven awards, as follows:
+Valid projects are those that have been initiated, maintained or completed between June and May of the following year.
+Entrants can enter projects in one, or all seven awards, as follows:

 Recognises improvements to a community’s general appearance including, but not restricted to, entries/approaches to town, business and retail areas, sporting areas, public parks and gardens, private homes and streets, including footpaths and verges.
 Judges look for: